 - Dusty Autrey, President

-- Clay Schoolfield, Vice President
+- Kim Kriegel, Vice President

-- Melissa Starnater, Secretary
+- Debbie Timmermann, Secretary

-- Judd McCutchen, Member
+- Adrian Cooper, Trustee

-- John Rodgers, Member
+- Judd McCutchen, Trustee

-- Kim Kriegel, Member
+- Ryan Pitts, Trustee

-- Debbie Timmermann, Member
+- Clay Schoolfield, Trustee

-The board usually meets the 2nd Monday of each month at the Waxahachie ISD Administration Building.
-In the event that large attendance is anticipated, the board may meet at another location in the district.
+The Board usually meets on the second Monday of each month at the Waxahachie ISD Administration Building.
+In the event that large attendance is anticipated, the Board may meet at another location in the district.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and the Waxahachie ISD Administration Building at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and Waxahachie ISD Administration Building at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.

 All meetings are open to the public.
-In certain circumstances, Texas law permits the board to go into a closed session from which the public and others are excluded.
+In certain circumstances, Texas law permits the Board to go into a closed session from which the public and others are excluded.
 Closed session may occur for such things as discussing prospective gifts or donations, real-property acquisition, certain personnel matters including employee complaints, security matters, student discipline, or consulting with attorneys regarding pending litigation.